 - Providing support, education and advice for consumers and those people undertaking building work.

 Queensland Building and Construction Commission

-Established under the QBCC Act, the QBCC is the statutory authority charged with the regulation of Queensland’s building industry.
-The QBCC is a quasi-government body consisting of the Queensland Building and Construction Commission Board and the organisational unit under the control of the the Commissioner.
+Established under the QBCC Act, the Queensland Building and Construction Commission (QBCC) regulates Queensland’s building industry.
+The QBCC is a quasi-government body consisting of the QBCC Board and the organisational unit under the control of the Commissioner.

 The QBCC's primary responsibilities centre on:

 - Maintaining a dispute resolution process between consumers and/or trade and building contractors

 - Administering the Statutory Insurance Scheme, where all contractors who perform insurable work over $3,300 (including GST) must take out Home Warranty insurance when working directly for consumers.

 Under the QBCC Act, contractors performing building work over the value of $3,300 must hold a QBCC licence.

 Failure to comply with the legislation can result in monetary fines and an accumulation of demerit points.
 If a contractor accumulates more than 30 demerit points over a three-year period, they’ll lose their contracting licence and won’t be eligible for reinstatement for another three years.
 If a contractor accumulates more than 30 demerit points over the next ten-year period, they’ll lose their contracting licence for life.